poidl/elephancy/README.md

 Elephancy is a tiny content display system.
 The objective of this project is to learn

-* http
+* Http
-* server-side programming (currently Go)
+* Server-side programming (currently Go)
-* client-side programming (Typescript/Javascript/CSS/HTML)
+* Client-side programming (Typescript/Javascript/CSS/HTML)
-* possibly data bases in the future, currently it's "flat-file" only
+* Possibly data bases in the future, currently it's "flat-file" only.

 ### Installation